ednieuw/Fibonacci-ESP32-C3-S3-Clock/README.md

 An easy method is to install the Fibonacci clock program for the first time Over The Air (OTA).
 In my program I use the ElegantOTA library but I found out recently that the OTA from Arduino also is also fine to use.

 Compile and upload the Arduino OTA.ino file from the examples in the Arduino IDE.
+(File --> Examples -> Arduino-OTA).

 Open in Examples in the Arduino IDE: ArduinoOTA
 Enter your WIFI credentials in the program at line 8 and 9